DownrightNifty/dihsy/dihsy.md

 ## AltStore
 [AltStore](https://altstore.io/) abuses Xcode's signing service, which is intended for developers to test their apps in a limited capacity before uploading them to the App Store.

-Apple provides development certificates lasting 7 days for free accounts, or 1 year for paid accounts.
+Apple provides development certificates lasting 7 days for free accounts, or 1 year for paid accounts ($100/yr, or ~$8.33/mo billed annually).
 Apps signed this way can only be installed on the developer's registered devices and can't be directly distributed to other users. iOS refuses to launch apps with expired certificates.

 AltStore connects to a server running on your computer and automatically requests the re-signing of sideloaded applications every so often, ideally preventing them from ever expiring.